boukx/dk/README.md

 #### Dual wield Unholy?!?!

-Its totally good early in WotLK.
-When 2h surpases it due to scaling on Scourge Strike is for the sim to tell.
-The thought process is 2h UH is not GCD capped and an IT + PS > SS; once you stop using scourge strike, you have very few weapon damage scaling abilities; BB beats BS in damage so you only BS to keep up Desolation and PS scales with weapon damage; the additional damage from white hits when dual wielding beats the DPS loss on those two skills.
+Dual wield Unholy beats 2 handed Unholy early in WotLK.
+As of now, the sim projects it to stay that way until(/if) you are able to get Shadowmourne.
 Dual wield rotation is covered in the [wowhead guide under "Morb"](https://www.wowhead.com/wotlk/guides/unholy-death-knight-dps-rotation-cooldowns-abilities).

 #### Dual wield Blood tank?!?!